ANSSI-FR/rust-guide/src/02_devenv.md

 > ### Rule {{#check DENV-AUTOFIX | Manually check automatic fixes }}
 >
 > In a secure Rust development, any automatic fix (for instance, provided by
-> Rustfix) must be verified by the developer.
+> `rustfix`) must be verified by the developer.

 ### Others

-There exist other useful tools or cargo subcommands for enforcing program security whether by searching for specific code patterns or by providing convenient commands for testing or fuzzing.
+There exist other useful tools or `cargo` subcommands for enforcing program security whether by searching for specific code patterns or by providing convenient commands for testing or fuzzing.
 They are discussed in the following chapters, according to their goals.